-While trout can occasionally be taken in the cooler stretches of the Greenbrier River, smallmouth bass are the usual objective.
-The river can be readily accessed from many points along the Greenbrier River Trail.
+RIVERS & LAKES.
+While trout can occasionally be taken in the cooler stretches of the Greenbrier River, smallmouth bass is the usual objective.
+The river is readily accessed from many points along the Greenbrier River Trail.
 Four sections with put-ins are also popular for half-day or full-day float-fishing trips: Anthony to Caldwell, Caldwell to Ronceverte, Ronceverte to Fort Spring, and Fort Spring to Alderson.
 Quiet stretches alternate with easy Class I and II rapids.
 Catfish and carp can be found in some of the deeper holes in more remote sections.
-The Meadow River, near Rainelle, offers smallmouth bass and the occasional muskie, the largest variety of pike.

-Get in on the WV Gold Rush.
-The first week of April, lakes, streams and rivers across West Virginia are stocked with 40,000 golden rainbow trout.
+Get in on the WV Gold Rush!
+The first week of April, more than 55 lakes, streams and rivers across West Virginia are stocked with 40,000-plus golden rainbow trout.
 In Greenbrier County, that includes Tuckahoe and Summit lakes.
-Although easy to identify, these prized fish can be quite elusive and can be caught well beyond the official trout-stocking week.
+Although easy to identify, these prized fish can be quite elusive and caught well beyond the official trout-stocking week.
 Reel one in that includes a gold tag, and you’ve just won an exclusive Gold Rush t-shirt.
 Click HERE to request your tee.

-The Mountain State is a freshwater angler's paradise, blessed with innumerable rivers, creeks and streams.
+The Mountain State is a freshwater angler's paradise, blessed with innumerable waterways.
 Use the resources below to get the most out of your fishing adventure to the Greenbrier Valley.

-For a map of the West Virginia and the streams that are stocked, click HERE.
+For a map of West Virginia and the streams that are stocked, click HERE.